marxin/texi2rst-generated/sphinx/gcc/thread-local-storage.rst

 be a :samp:`{constant-expression}`, as defined in 5.19.2 of the ANSI/ISO C++ standard.

-See https://www.akkadia.org/drepper/tls.pdfELF Handling For Thread-Local Storage for a detailed explanation of the four thread-local storage addressing models, and how the runtime is expected to function.
+See `ELF Handling For Thread-Local Storage <https://www.akkadia.org/drepper/tls.pdf>`_ for a detailed explanation of the four thread-local storage addressing models, and how the runtime is expected to function.